Mahek-Technophile/ParkingSpaceDetector/README.md

 # Smart Parking Space Detector

-This project is a computer vision-based parking space monitoring system that detects and visualizes available parking spots using OpenCV and Python.
-It processes live or recorded video feeds to highlight free vs. occupied parking spaces with real-time updates.
+The Parking_Space_Detector is a Python-based computer vision project that detects available parking spots in a parking lot using a static overhead video feed.
+It uses OpenCV for image processing and allows users to define parking zones manually, then continuously analyzes whether each spot is occupied or free based on pixel analysis.

+This solution can be useful for smart parking systems, mall/office parking monitoring, or integrating into IoT-based parking guidance apps.
 ## 🔧 Features

 - Detects free and occupied parking slots from video footage